 @1:46 into teaser/trailer

 ©2006 Touchstone Pictures

 At the Fantastic Fest in Austin, Texas, Gibson remarked that the USA seems to him to be following the same path that led to the tenth century CE downfall of the most advanced civilization in the western hemisphere prior to European colonization.
 "I don't mean to be a doomsday guy, but the Mayan calendar does end in 2012, boys and girls.
 Have fun!"
-For more details read today's news article in The Australian.

 Winner of the Directing and Best Picture Academy Awards® for Braveheart in 1995, Gibson directed the $30 million Passion of the Christ in 2004, to mixed reviews.
-His production company, Icon, is budgeting under $50 million for Apocalypto.
+His production company, Icon, budgeted under $50 million for Apocalypto.
 A magnet for controversy even before his vocal drunk driving arrest, Gibson is accused of taking dramatic license with the Popul Vuh, use of a modern Mayan dialect, where the film was shot and mass human sacrifices attributed to the Maya.
-"After what I experienced with The Passion, I frankly don't give a flying f___ about much of what those critics think," he told TIME last March.
+"After what I experienced with The Passion, I frankly don't give a flying f*** about much of what those critics think," he told TIME in March.